 If your eyes are blue or green or your hair is blonde, black, or dyed, it’s still possible to create fall looks, but you may want to test those colors alongside your hair and eyes.
 Otherwise, you might accidentally create a clashing design.

 Additionally, keep your clothes in mind when deciding on your makeup.
 If you regularly wear certain colors, you might need to develop your eye makeup alongside it.

 The colors that you’ll likely use to create a fall look will be dark on average, from berry purple to rich mahogany.
 One great way to avoid these colors blending into a muddy dark mess is to use a highlighter liberally.
 Use a highlighter under your eyebrows, on your cupid’s bow, and on the top of your cheekbones to highlight these areas.

 Do Your Makeup in Natural Light

-Although these beginner tips are great for an everyday look, don’t try to go your own way if there’s something important on the line.
-Whether it’s a wedding, a family reunion, or any other important fall event, get a professional from Ogle School to do your makeup instead.
-Book an appointment at your nearest Ogle School salon and get the perfect look.
+Even if you’re a complete beginner, these tips are a great starting point for creating a special fall look.
+However, if there’s something important on the line, whether it’s a wedding, family reunion, or Halloween party, a professional from Ogle School may be able to create an even better makeup look.
+Book an appointment at an Ogle School salon near you to make sure you get the perfect look.